philipphennig/probabilistic-numerics.org/_posts/2015-01-12-UQ.md

  purpose of certain concepts and academic fields.
 And I am not an expert in the areas discussed here.
 This post relates a part of my own personal justification, why I think certain ideas are novel and interesting.
-It is not intended as a wholistic overview of a field.
+It is not intended as a holistic overview of a field.
 If anyone disagrees with characterizations I make here, I would be glad if you could relate your opinion in the comments section below.*